Thinklab-SJTU/Bench2Drive-VL/README.md

 ### Evaluation

-1. To use your vlm api, create a `mytoken.py` under `./B2DVL-Adapter`.
+1. To use your llm api for evaluation, create a `mytoken.py` under `./B2DVL-Adapter`.
 Take deepseek as an example:

     ```python
     DEEPSEEK_TOKEN = [